isomerpages/sentosa-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: communications@sentosa.gov.sg
-      - other: Please contact us <strong>10 days</strong> in advance, fees may apply.
+      - other: Please contact us at least <strong> 10 working days in advance </strong>
+          for any filming/photography requests, including commercial
+          drone-flying requests.
+Flying of unmanned aircraft should comply with the Civil Aviation Authority of Singapore's guidelines for Operator Permit and/or Activity Permit.
     title: Filming/Photography
   - content:
       - phone: ""
       - email: ""
-      - other: Drone-flying over Sentosa is not allowed without prior approval.
-Requests may be made in writing to <a href="mailto:communications@sentosa.gov.sg">communications@sentosa.gov.sg</a>, at least <strong>10 days</strong> in advance.
-Flying of unmanned aircraft should comply with the Civil Aviation Authority of Singapore's guidelines for Operator Permit and/or Activity Permit.
+      - other: Please note that <strong> recreational drone flying is strictly NOT allowed </strong> on Sentosa.
     title: Important Note!
   - content:
       - phone: ""